 First, you are going to need fleece.
 I used 2 yards of a solid colored fleece and 2 1/2 yards of a printed fleece.
 That extra 1/2 yard of the print will be used for the pillow cover so you can go ahead and cut it off leaving you with a 2 yard length of print for the blanket.
-Keep in mind my pillow is not a standard size pillow, it was only travel sized so you may need more than 1/2 yard depending on the size of your pillow.
+Keep in mind my pillow is not a standard size pillow, it was only travel sized so you may need more than 1/2 yard of fleece depending on the size of your pillow.

-Go a head a pull it through to make sure the entire piece of fringe gets pulled through snugly.
+Pull the fringe through to make sure the entire piece of fringe gets pulled through snugly.

 Work all the way around and there you have it, a no sew pillow case.

-Now remember how the we over lapped the two pieces in the beginning?
+Now remember how the we overlapped the two pieces in the beginning?
 Because of this we are left with an opening on the back of the pillow case we can use to get our pillow in and out.

 Go a head and open the case up and shove your pillow in.